Axolittles/UnitySCR/README.md

 Whatever is happening in the Screensaver scene will be drawn while the Screensaver is active.
 Input of any kind kills the screensaver.

-Caveats:
-  - Build and Run may not work as intended due to the post build script renaming the exe

 Usage:
   - Download and load the project
   - Build for Windows
   - Output Folder > Right-click .scr > Install

+Caveats:
+  - Build and Run may not work as intended due to the post build script renaming the exe
+  - No configuration window is generated/drawn for the Screensaver Config.
+The Screensaver will simply start instead.